 Jeff Allen, Regents Professor; Ph.D., Penn State University.
 Knowledge acquisition; knowledge management; workforce development and innovation.

 Yvonne J. Chandler, Associate Professor; Ph.D., University of Michigan.
-Legal information services and research; internet resources and services; law librarianship; LIS education.
+Legal information services and research; internet resources and services; education for library and information sciences.

-Hsia-Ching (Carrie) Chang, Assistant Professor; Ph.D., University at Albany.
-Adoption/diffusion of social media; business analytics; knowledge/science mapping; cloud computing security; information architecture.
+Hsia-Ching (Carrie) Chang, Assistant Professor; Ph.D., State University of New York, Albany.
+Adoption/diffusion of social media; business analytics; knowledge/science mapping; cloud computing security; bibliometrics/scientometrics/webometrics; information architecture; human information interaction.

 Jiangping Chen, Associate Professor; Ph.D., Syracuse University.
-Digital libraries; intelligent information access; natural language processing; information systems design and analysis.
+Data analysis and data science; digital libraries; information retrieval and access; information systems.

 Ana D. Cleveland, Regents Professor; Ph.D., Case Western Reserve University.
-Medical informatics; information storage and retrieval; indexing and abstracting.
+Health informatics; health sciences libraries; disaster information management; health information-seeking behavior; education of health information professionals.

-Yunfei Du, Professor and Interim Department Chair; Ph.D., University of North Texas.
-Academic libraries; international librarianship; learning styles; e-learning.
+Yunfei Du, Professor and Associate Dean of Academics; Ph.D., University of North Texas.
+Academic libraries; international librarianship; learning styles; eLearning.

 Larry Enoch, Senior Lecturer; Ph.D., University of North Texas.
 Information organization; design theory; information access; special libraries.

 Suliman Hawamdeh, Professor; Ph.D., University of Sheffield.
-Digital information management; knowledge management; information organization and information retrieval; organizational learning and learning organization.
+Knowledge management; library services and digital resource management; content, document and records management; learning organization and organizational learning.

-Jeonghyun Kim, Associate Professor; Ph.D., Rutgers University.
-Digital curation and data management; information behavior and interaction; LIS education.
+Jeonghyun "Annie" Kim, Associate Professor; Ph.D., Rutgers University.
+Digital curation and data management; digital libraries; information behavior and interaction; LIS education.

 Brian O’Connor, Professor; Ph.D., University of California-Berkeley.
 Image document access; information-seeking behavior; browsing studies; representation of questions and documents.